Ground Survival: Caught Between a Rock and a Hard Place

 How to Survive on the Ground

 Myth 1: Most fights go to the ground.

 So, we don’t want to end up on the ground, but things happen.
 You may be attacked while lying down, say in your bed, in the park, on the beach.
 Or you may fall down or be taken down (very hard to do).
 That is why we teach ground survival.
-Our goal is to put you in a better position to hit vital spots, and get up as quickly as possible.
-This is not an MMA or Brazilian jujitsu class – this is real world and the self defense skills we teach really work and have worked for ordinary people.
+Our goal is to put you in a better position to hit vital spots and get up as quickly as possible.
+This is not an MMA or Brazilian jujitsu class – this is the real world and the self-defense skills we teach really work and have worked for ordinary people.